-We have successfully defended clients in a number of federal securities fraud class action suits, derivative suits, and SEC investigations related to disclosures surrounding the progress of clinical trials, the FDA approval process, and the safety and efficacy of their products.
-Our experience includes:
+We have successfully defended clients in many federal securities fraud class action suits, derivative suits, and SEC investigations related to disclosures surrounding the progress of clinical trials, the FDA approval process, and the safety and efficacy of their products.
+Our recent experience includes:

-- securing the dismissal with prejudice of all claims in a shareholder derivative lawsuit against a biomaterials and biotechnology client in a state trial court concerning the timing of a clinical study of a product designed to treat acute spinal cord injuries, and also obtaining affirmance on appeal following the dismissal for the same client of all claims in a federal securities class action.
+Affirmance on appeal after the dismissal of all claims in a shareholder derivative lawsuit against a biomaterials and biotechnology company in a state trial court concerning the timing of a clinical study of a product designed to treat acute spinal cord injuries, and also obtaining affirmance on appeal following the dismissal for the same client of all claims in a federal securities class action.

 - DISMISSAL OF SECURITIES CLASS ACTION

 Achieving the dismissal of a securities fraud action against a medical device company arising out of the company's failure to disclose a letter from the FDA regarding the trial of one of its products and the effect of the letter on the prospects for approval.